Jacob-J-Richards/DS_DA_Projects/90+_DaysPastDue/ReadMe.md

 </div>

-Our features (variables) all represent different financial measurements quantified by different units.
-In order for these variables to be measured uniformly, we can reassign each value with its corresponding z-score within its respective variable distribution.
+Our features represent various financial measurements, each quantified in different units.
+To ensure uniform measurement across variables, we can standardize them by replacing each value with its corresponding z-score within the distribution of its respective variable.

 ``` r
 library(dplyr)